cypress-io/cypress-documentation/source/api/events/command-end-event.md

 title: command:end Event
 ---

-The `command:end` event fires when cy finishes running and executing your command.
+The `command:end` event fires when Cypress finishes running and executing your command.
 Useful for debugging and understanding how commands are handled.

 # Environment